 You don’t need to be a paper aficionado to figure it out.
 To help you decide, we’ve created this handy guide to teach you the difference between coated and uncoated card stock.

 Coated Paper Stock

 Coated paper has a matte or glossy finish.
 It’s usually very smooth with a slight shine, sometimes with a high shine.
-Regardless of how much the stock shines, coated paper makes your colors appear brighter.
+Regardless of how much the stock shines, the coated paper makes your colors appear brighter.